 Prior to the 2010 race, Jornet and Leick had worked on making a Frankenstein’s monster out of other existing models, but for 2011 they started from scratch.
 Fortunately, Jornet spent much of that winter ski mountaineering in the same region, so the design team could easily get him revised prototypes, slowly tweaking the fit and materials.
 Leick estimates that between September and December, the Salomon design team had made roughly 40 prototype shoes for Jornet.

 The good and bad of that success was that the race-specific Sense became an everyday lust item among trail runners.
-Salomon can produce a shoe for Kilian intended for one race and make it out of very expensive, technical materials that only need to last 100 miles.
+For Kilian, the brand could easily produce a shoe that was only intended for one race and make it out of very expensive, technical materials that only needed to last 100 miles.
+But when it came to producing these shoes for the public, that was a different story.
 “That is not a problem because it is only for an athlete, but when we go into production we cannot do this,” says Leick.
 “We have to respect our consumers, so the durability is very important.”

 King has a succinct history of the Sense’s different models since it hit the market in 2012.
 “It started out as a really lightweight shoe but the durability was terrible and it got beefier and beefier over the years and then the athletes said it was too heavy,” says King.
 “Now we’re starting to see it go back the other direction and we’re using lighter weight materials, the upper is lighter but it’s not as protective.”

 While King is working on his own shoe, he’s already a big fan of the new Sense 7 and said it was what he would have worn for the Pikes Peak Marathon if his foot wasn’t still tender from an injury.